'A Christmas Carol' - stage-play in two acts

 productions--not at theaters.
 See

-for info on performance rights and a free, downloadable "Christmas Carol"
+for info on performance rights and a downloadable sample "Christmas Carol"

 for more information.